ZJU-SEC/Cargo-Ecosystem-Monitor/README.md

 For fast developing, we use two paths: Python and Rust.
 The former helps get a demo fast.
 The later forms a release tool.

 Python: We write scripts to roughly do the Version Match, and use postgreDB to access data and get dependency graph in .csv form, which is then loaded to Gephi to get final graph.
-We select a bug in http, which clearly caused much propagation. https://github.com/advisories/GHSA-x7vr-c387-8w57
+We select a bug in http, which clearly caused much propagation.
+For the bug you can refer to https://github.com/advisories/GHSA-x7vr-c387-8w57.

 ![](pics/RustEcoMonitor_exp1.png)